pingcap/tispark/docs/design/2022-07-20-insert-support.md

 ## Limitations

-The table TiSpark created follows the rules of TiDB which is different from Spark SQL.
+TiSpark uses tables created by TiDB which is different from Spark SQL.

 TiSpark supports writing into partition table using INSERT SQL now.
 But TiSpark does not support insert with a partition spec and a column list, like: